Itala (company): History

 The company was bought by truck maker Officine Metallurgiche di Tortona in 1929, and a few more cars were made up to 1935.
-The remains of the company was sold to Fiat.
+The remains of the company were sold to Fiat.

 Itala rotary valves

 A distinctive feature of the pre-World War I 50 hp and 90 hp models was their use of a rotary valve.
 Each valve fed a pair of cylinders and was mounted alongside, rotating parallel to them.
 Four ports cast into the valve alternately connected ports to the cylinders through the side of the valve to the inlet and exhaust manifolds at bottom and top of the valves.

 Leo Villa began his career as a racing mechanic working on these rotary valve engines for the driver Giulio Foresti.
 He met Malcolm Campbell, when in 1923, Campbell took over the Itala and Ballot concessions in London.
 Seeing the publicity potential of racing them at Brooklands, Campbell also bought two of Foresti's race-prepared cars.
 Foresti and Villa delivered them in person from Paris to Campbell's house at Povey Cross.
 Impressed by Campbell's wealth and ambitions, Villa accepted an offer to become his permanent mechanic.